 You don’t have to be a wiry, mesh-tank-top-and-short-shorts-wearing, Gu-eating, ultra-zen human mountain goat to run trails.
-There are actually a lot of average-person trail runners.
+There are actually a lot of average people into trail running.
 Why?
 It’s easier on your body than running on pavement; each and every run pays big wellness dividends; it gets more fun the longer you stay at it; and it’s really easy to do.

 Here are six tips that’ll help you make the most out of running off the beaten path.

 Mud, tree roots, rocks, cinders, wood chips, dips, bumps, puddles, switchbacks, hills, boardwalks, logs, snow, ice, leaves, creeks — when you run trails, something is always trying to introduce you to the ground.
 While there is no sneaker that will guarantee you never fall, there is footwear designed for trail running.

 There are different types of tread for different trail running conditions, which can range from dry, mostly flat surfaces (fairly minimal tread) to early spring alpine scree fields (gargoyle claws).
 Keep in mind that you’re going to want your feet to feel the ground, so thick, padded soles won’t do you any favors.
 Your feet need to connect and work as they were anatomically designed to.
 A good pair will make all the difference.